Agaggar/EKF_slam/nuturtle_control/README.md

 ### Package Description
 This package is designed to send control signals to the "red" (real) and "blue" (odometry) robots.
 ### Launchfile descriptions
-`ros2 launch turtle_control start_robot.launch.xml` will launch the turtle_control and odometry nodes, along with rviz, circle, or teleop_twist_keyboard depending on the arguments.
+`ros2 launch nuturtle_control start_robot.launch.xml` will launch the turtle_control and odometry nodes, along with rviz, circle, or teleop_twist_keyboard depending on the arguments.
 This launchfile also calls `load_one.launch.py` from the `nuturtle_description` package, and relies on `basic_world.yaml` and `diff_params.yaml` as well.

 ### Parameters
 Parameters can be changed in `basic_world.yaml` and `diff_params.yaml`.
 See the `nusim` and `nuturtle_description` packages respectively for more more information.